scipy-conference/scipy_proceedings/papers/scott_sievert/next.rst

 response time, human fatigue and differing label quality among humans.

-The problem that needs to be solved is to allow arbitrary adaptive algorithms to collect crowdsourced data.

-An additional problem is the use of adaptive algorithms by experimentalists.
+The problem that needs to be solved is to allow arbitrary adaptive algorithms to collect crowdsourced data and to allow the use of adaptive algorithms by experimentalists.
 Arguably, some of the deepest insights and greatest innovations have come through experimentation.
 This is only possible if adaptive data collection is easily accessible by both

 1. Machine learning researchers, to test and deploy adaptive algorithms
 2. Experimentalists, to use and test adaptive algorithms in real-world applications